 Cannabis is made up of hundreds of phytochemicals, all of which work in unison to deliver the effects that users come to know and love.

 The most abundant phytochemicals in nature are terpenes, responsible for deterring pests and attracting pollinators in maturing plants.
-Even off the stem, terpenes provide benefits to consumers additional to the understood effects of cannabis.

 When analyzing those plants most effective in traditional botanical treatments, scientists find high levels of key terpenes that appear also in cannabis.
 For example: